Pulsed quantum annealing: Increasing the success probability for multiqubit systems using pulsed quantum annealing

-We start by studying the SP of a $5$ qubit spin-glass instance, where for the conventional QA, the SP is $P_{S0}=0.47$ for an annealing time of $t_{f}=10\hbar/\Delta$, in which the adiabatic condition does not hold.
-We name this instance as instance A (iA)..
-In Fig.~\ref{fig:04}(a) we present the energy spectrum of iA for varying time $t$, we observe that the ground state, thick blue dashed line, is very close to the first excited state towards the end of the QA process, thus Landau-Zener transitions induce a reduction of the SP.
-In order to increase the SP we consider the effect of a single diabatic pulse application during the QA to the $5$ qubit iA instance.
+We start by studying the SP of a $5$ qubit spin-glass instance, where for the conventional QA the SP is $P_{S0}=0.47$, for an annealing time of $t_{f}=10\hbar/\Delta$, for this instance the adiabatic condition does not hold.
+We name this instance as instance A (iA).
+In Fig.~\ref{fig:04}(a) we present the energy spectrum of iA for varying time $t$, we observe that the ground state, thick blue dashed line, is very close to the first excited state towards the end of the QA process, check the inset of Fig.~\ref{fig:04}(a), thus Landau-Zener transitions induce a reduction of the SP.
+In order to increase the SP we consider the effect of a single diabatic pulse application during the QA to the $5$ qubit iA.
 In Fig.~\ref{fig:04}(b) the pulse parameters are $t_{C}=5\hbar/\Delta$ and $t_{D}=5\hbar/\Delta$, for the diabatic pulse center and duration respectively, while we vary the pulse strength $C$.
 We observe that due to interference effects, which are caused during the diabatic pulse application, the SP oscillates for varying the pulse amplitude $C$.
+This effect can be connected with the single qubit case, presented in Sec.~\ref{sec:II}, where varying the pulse amplitude induces constructive and destructive interference effects.
 For small pulse amplitudes, compared to the energy scale defined by the transition amplitude $\Delta$, we observe that the SP increases compared to the conventional QA.
-Furthermore, the diagonally applied diabatic pulse increases the energy gap between the ground and the first excited states.
-Thus, the pulse application can be used to enhance the SP of a multiqubit system to higher values than the conventional QA, for fixed annealing times.
-The oscillations observed in Fig.~\ref{fig:04}(a) are caused due to interference effects during the pulse application, although the fact that we have a $5$ qubit system causes the oscillation's amplitude to reduce while increasing the pulse strength, unlike the single qubit case in Fig.~\ref{fig:02}(a).
-High pulse strength, $C$, values causes transitions to the higher excited states, thus reducing the SP.
+Further increasing the value of the amplitude of the pulse amplitude, $C$, causes transitions to the higher excited states, thus reducing the SP at the end of the annealing time.